Peterbajhogh/Exam2/SQL/Update, delete and trigger.md

 ## Delete

 **1. Remove from table holding foreign key - to not violate fk constraint**

+We always start be deleting values in the child entity (the table holding the FK).

 ```
 delete
 from bi_four.student_course sc